Music Tech Academy

 How you'll be taught

 Each week, you’ll receive access to a series of online preparatory materials to introduce projects and music production concepts.
-Classes run on Tuesday evenings in the music department at Edinburgh Napier University’s Merchiston Campus.
-The first class is two-hours long.
-In this initial session you will be introduced to the software.
-All other classes are three hours long and will provide the time to develop your knowledge of the software through project-based learning, where the preparatory materials will be contextualised and you will be given time to collaborate and share your work.
-Following these workshop classes, you will be required to consolidate your learning by sharing your work online for feedback from the tutor and peers.
+Classes run on Saturdays in the music department at Edinburgh Napier University’s Merchiston Campus.
+The course starts with two weeks where classes are two-hours long.
+In these initial sessions you will be introduced to the software to develop foundational knowledge.
+The classes in the final four weeks move to four hours long and they will provide the time to develop your knowledge of the software through project-based learning, where the preparatory materials will be contextualised and you will be given time to collaborate and share your work.
+As the campus catering is not open at weekends, we ask that in the weeks where there are four-hour sessions you bring a packed lunch.
+Following these workshop classes, you will be required to consolidate your learning by sharing your work online for feedback from tutors and peers.

 Course dates